25 Classic Foods from the '80s

-Even for '90s kids, these radioactive colored bottles with a twist cap are iconic.
-You literally had to squeeze the bottle to extract the fruit-flavored juice.
+Even for '90s kids, these radioactive-colored bottles with a twist cap are iconic.
+You had to squeeze the bottle to extract the fruit-flavored juice.
 Flavors in the lineup included Chucklin' Cherry, Berry B. Wild, and Grumpy Grape.
 They reappeared for a bit in 2006 but were gone again quickly after.

 Keebler Fudge Magic Middles

 Those tree-dwelling Keebler Elves once graced our shelves with their Fudge Magic Middle cookies.
 The circular cookie was made of shortbread, and the inside featured a soft, fudgy chocolate filling.
-Despite the fact that they were discontinued, their legend lives on, thanks to a Facebook page demanding their return.
+Although they were discontinued, their legend lives on, thanks to a Facebook page demanding their return.

 Funny Feet Ice Cream